import json

 logger.debug(f"Writing ops file for {raw_filename} with metadata: {metadata}")

-assert isinstance(raw_filename, (str, Path)), (
+assert isinstance(raw_filename, (str, Path))

 filename = Path(raw_filename).expanduser().resolve()

-root = filename
+root = filename.parent if filename.is_file() else filename

-ops_path = root.joinpath("ops.npy")
+ops_path = root / "ops.npy"

-logger.debug(f"Writing ops file to {ops_path}.")
+logger.info(f"Writing ops file to {ops_path}")

 shape = metadata["shape"]

-nt = shape[0]
+nt = int(metadata["num_frames"])

 if "pixel_resolution" not in metadata: